jitender-insights/Whisper-podcast-project/README.md

 - **Pydub**: Used for handling and chunking audio files
 - **Sentence-Transformers**: For generating embeddings from text chunks
 - **Tiktoken**: For tokenizing text

+## Troubleshooting 🔍

+If you encounter any dependency-related issues:
+1. Make sure your virtual environment is activated
+2. Verify Python version compatibility: `python --version`
+3. Try upgrading pip: `pip install --upgrade pip`
+4. If using conda, ensure conda-forge channel is added: `conda config --add channels conda-forge`

 ## License 📄